Ayushburman/Introduction-to-Psychology/Psychology_Research2.md

-Mathematical Psychology: Prospects For The 21st Century1: A Guest Editorial James T

-Copyright and License informatio
+Mathematical Psychology: Prospects For The 21st Century1: A Guest Editor Copyright and License informatio

 The publisher's version of this article is available at J Math Psychol